radiantlogic-v8/documentation-new/documentation/context-builder-guide/concepts-and-utilities.md

 Figure 7: Marking Attribute as Hidden

-><span style="color:red">**IMPORTANT NOTE – if you edit the join condition manually, and want to make an attribute returned from a joined object hidden, add a value of 1792 to the priority weight you have set.
+>[!warning] If you edit the join condition manually, and want to make an attribute returned from a joined object hidden, add a value of 1792 to the priority weight you have set.
 For example, if mail were an attribute returned from a join and you had it set with a priority value of 128 (NORMAL), then to make it hidden in the virtual entry, you would change the numeric value to be 1920 (128 + 1792).
-Mail:1920 is how it would appear in the join condition if you were to edit the join manually.**
+Mail:1920 is how it would appear in the join condition if you were to edit the join manually.

 ##### Making Attributes Searchable